 The applicant initially submitted their parking methodology estimating a demand for warehouse units at an average of 50,000 square feet per unit, based on trends in the current market.
 However, because each warehouse building differs in total GFA, some units may fall above or below the average 50,000 square feet.
-Revised parking methodologies were submitted on December 2, 2024, and further refined on December 5, 2024, noting the maximum number of units in each warehouse/distribution building can be conceptually divided as follows: four (4) units for Warehouse 1, four (4) units for Warehouse 2, five (5) units for Warehouse 3, three (3) units for Warehouse 4, and one (1) unit for Warehouse 5.
-Each conceptual unit comprises both warehouse/distribution use and office use, and the latter intends to support the former's activities.
+Revised parking methodologies were submitted on December 2, 2024, and further refined on December 5, 2024, noting the maximum number of units in each warehouse/distribution building can be conceptually divided as follows: four units for Warehouse 1; four units for Warehouse 2; five units for Warehouse 3; three units for Warehouse 4; and one unit for Warehouse 5.
+Each conceptual unit comprises both warehouse/ distribution use and office use, and the latter intends to support the former's activities.
 With the demands of the current market, distribution uses are to fulfill orders and ship them directly to customers and, thus, require office space for employees on-site to process these activities.
 Based on the current market, the applicant estimates a demand for units at an average of 45,400 square feet per unit with an average of 4,400 square feet used for office.
 However, the latest parking methodology submitted by the applicant on December 5, 2024, provides varied unit sizes within each building, which may be too specific given tenants have not yet been identified.
-Accordingly, in calculating the parking, staff averaged the applicants' methodologies on a building-by-building bases, dividing each building total square footage by the maximum number of units anticipated, and averaging the office space as provided by the applicant, to provide a consistent unit concept and methodology for parking calculations.
+Accordingly, in calculating the parking, the Planning Board averaged the applicant's methodologies on a building-by-building bases, dividing each building total square footage by the maximum number of units anticipated, and averaging the office space as provided by the applicant, to provide a consistent unit concept and methodology for parking calculations.

-Parking for warehouse/distribution uses is calculated at three (3) spaces for the first 1,500 square feet of GFA per warehouse unit, one (1) space for each additional 1,500 square feet of GFA up to 100,000 square feet, and 0.2 space for each additional 1,000 square feet of GFA above the first 100,000 square feet.
-Parking for office use is calculated at one (1) space per 250 square feet for the first 2,000 square feet of GFA, and one (1) space for each additional 400 square feet of GFA above the first 2,000 square feet.
+Parking for warehouse/distribution uses is calculated at 3 spaces for the first 1,500 square feet of GFA per warehouse unit; 1 space for each additional 1,500 square feet of GFA up to 100,000 square feet; and 0.2 space for each additional 1,000 square feet of GFA above the first 100,000 square feet.
+Parking for office use is calculated at 1 space per 250 square feet for the first 2,000 square feet of GFA, and 1 space for each additional 400 square feet of GFA above the first 2,000 square feet.
 Units within each building are divided evenly with the same square footage, but vary across the five buildings, as each building differs in total GFA.
 Pursuant to Section 27-568(a) of the prior Zoning Ordinance, the parking spaces required for Warehouses 1, 2, 3, 4, and 5 are 156, 152, 215, 138, and 56, respectively, which is considered as the base requirement.

-Pursuant to Section 27-574(b)(3) of the prior Zoning Ordinance, the maximum parking for non-residential uses in the M-X-T Zone is 115 percent of the base requirement.
-In this case, 115 percent of the base requirement would bring the allowable amount of parking spaces for Warehouses 1, 2, 3, 4 and 5 to 179, 174, 247, 158, and 64, respectively, and for a total of 822 parking spaces in maximum.
-The site plans currently show 743 parking spaces, which are below the allowable amount of parking in the M-X-T Zone.
-A condition is included herein requiring the applicant to revise the parking calculation table of the five warehouse/distribution buildings on the coversheet based on the proposed conceptual division of each building and note that the actual division of the warehouse buildings may differ from the table at the time of building permit.
+Pursuant to Section 27-574(b)(3) of the prior Zoning Ordinance, the maximum parking for nonresidential uses in the M-X-T Zone is 115 percent of the base requirement.
+In this case, 115 percent of the base requirement would bring the allowable amount of parking spaces for Warehouses 1, 2, 3, 4 and 5 to 179, 174, 247, 158, and 64, respectively, and for a total maximum of 822 parking spaces.
+The site plan currently shows 743 parking spaces, which is below the maximum parking allowed in the M-X-T Zone.
+A condition is included herein requiring the applicant to revise the parking calculation table of the five warehouse/distribution buildings on the coversheet based on the approved conceptual division of each building and note that the actual division of the warehouse buildings may differ from the table at the time of building permit.